L-Health/.github/profile/README.md

 ## Introduction

-L-Health is an innovative application designed to serve as a "companion" for individuals suffering from acid reflux (GERD).
-The primary goal of L-Health is to provide personalized dietary recommendations to help manage and alleviate the symptoms of acid reflux.
+L-Health is an innovative diet recommendation app for people with acid reflux disease, designed to be their "go-to" app.
+L-Health's main goal is to provide personalized meal plan recommendations to help manage and alleviate acid reflux symptoms.

 ## Purpose and Features